 1 teaspoon ground cinnamon

-Ice the cupcakes either using a pipe or just a spatula (piping makes it so much prettier, and I didn’t have one and I’m sad about it), but make sure the cupcakes have fully cooled, otherwise it will all just melt off.
+Ice the cupcakes either using a pipe or just a spatula (piping makes it so much prettier, but I didn’t have one and I’m sad about it).
+Make sure the cupcakes have fully cooled, otherwise it will all just melt off.

 And there you have it!
 Even though the bottoms of mine burned a little, it was pretty easy to cut that part off and the rest is still super yummy!
 My mom is Celiac and she can’t have any of the cupcakes so I kept the leftover icing to the side for her to enjoy, haha!
 Definitely the best icing I have ever made, 10/10 would recommend trying out this recipe if you have some extra pie filling left over from Thanksgiving!